Governor Cuomo Still Inching His Way Towards Mobile Sports Betting

 New York Sports Betting Precedent

-New York does have precedent in place that would allow for sports betting in the Empire State.
+New York does have precedent in place that would allow for sports betting expansion in the Empire State.
 In 2013, a voter referendum was overwhelmingly passed that allowed for the four casinos in the state to offer sports betting.
 At that point in time, the only other existing barrier for New York to offer sports betting was the Professional and Amateur Sports Protection Act of 1992 (PASPA).
-PASPA was struck down by a Supreme Court ruling in May 2018 leaving the door wide-open for legal sports betting in the US and for New York to move forward with offering sports betting.
+PASPA was struck down by a Supreme Court ruling in May 2018 leaving the door wide-open for legal sports betting in the US and for New York to move forward with offering sports betting statewide.
+However, Cuomo has been adamant about limiting sports betting to the Upstate casinos.

-Sports betting is gradually gaining momentum across the United States.
+Sports betting is gaining momentum across the United States.
 Since the May 2018 US Supreme Court ruling, state legislators have started to push to open up state-regulated sportsbooks.
-New Jersey was one of the first, and Pennsylvania is establishing a foundation for soon-to-open sports betting facilities.
-New York hasn’t been able to get their own legislation pushed across the finish line, yet.
+New Jersey was the first with full scale statewide mobile apps.
+Pennsylvania sports betting followed shortly thereafter and has established a healthy online betting market.
+New York hasn’t been able to get their own online betting legislation pushed across the finish line, yet.
 Here’s a little discussion about where that push is currently, and when the lawmakers do finally approve state-regulated sport betting, who will be the most-logical candidates for physical and online sportsbooks in the Empire State.

 Those who are against sports betting are probably never going to be convinced it has any positive merits.
 However, New York lawmakers have a bold example of the huge financial benefits.
 This evidence is sitting right across the state line in New Jersey.

-Soon, there will be even more impetus to look long and hard at finally passing legislation to legalize sportsbooks.
-Pennsylvania legislators have done the footwork to add the Commonwealth to the list of legal sports betting states.
+Soon, there will be even more impetus to look long and hard at finally passing legislation to legalize statewide sportsbooks.
+Pennsylvania legislators have added the Commonwealth to the list of legal sports betting states.
+Revenue is flowing in from online operations.

 There are a handful of commercial casinos in the state of New York that will also push for a physical sportsbook.
 New York is currently moving into the fourth year of legal casinos.
 Many of the commercial and tribal operations have underperformed expectations.
 Here are the top contenders to open their doors to sports bettors.